-The wholly-owned Larocque East property is made up of six claims that total 3,200 hectares.
-It was purchased from Cameco Corporation in May 2018 and sits in the Athabasca Basin in Saskatchewan.
+The wholly-owned Larocque East property was purchased from Cameco Corporation in May 2018 and sits in the Athabasca Basin in Saskatchewan.
 The property is 35 kilometers northwest of Orano Canada’s McClean Lake uranium mine and mill.
 IsoEnergy expanded the Laroque East property in June 2019 by staking 4,850 hectares, increasing the property size to 8,371 hectares along an eight-kilometer-long magnetic low corridor known as the Bell North trend.

 The property overlaps 15 kilometers of the northeast extension of the Larocque Lake conductor system.
 The system is a trend of graphitic metasedimentary basement rocks associated with significant uranium mineralization to the southwest of the property.
 Instances of this phenomenon include the Larocque Lake and Larocque North zones, which sit 6.5 and 0.4 kilometers southwest of the Larocque East boundary, respectively.

-The Larocque Lake zone boasts historic intersections of up to 29.9 percent U3O8 over 7.0 meters, and drilling at Larocque North presented results of up to 2.05 percent U3O8 over 0.8 meters.
+The Larocque Lake zone boasts historic intersections of up to 29.9 percent uranium over seven meters, and drilling at Larocque North presented results of up to 2.05 percent uranium over 0.8 meters.

 The Larocque East property also sits adjacent to the Wollaston-Mudjatik transition zone, which is a significant crustal suture tied to a majority of the major uranium deposits in the Eastern Athabasca Basin.
 The region also hosts thin sandstone cover of between 140 and 330 meters.

 Larocque East has previously been evaluated with 23 historic drill holes that were completed along 22 kilometers of graphitic conductors.
-Five zones of weak uranium mineralization were intersected in the historic drilling, including 0.12 percent U3O8 over 0.1 meter and 0.06 percent U3O8 over 0.5 meter.
+Five zones of weak uranium mineralization were intersected in the historic drilling, including 0.12 percent uranium over 0.1 meter and 0.06 percent uranium over 0.5 meter.

-As part of IsoEnergy’s summer work program, where the company also drilled seven holes at the Geiger property, a hole was drilled at Larocque East which intersected a broad 8.5 meter long interval that averaged 1.26 percent U3O8 and included a higher-grade sub-interval of 3.58 percent U3O8 over 2.5 meters.
-Additionally, the higher-grade sub-interval contains a zone containing off-scale radioactivity that averages 6.45 percent U3O8 over one meter.
+As part of IsoEnergy’s summer work program, where the company also drilled seven holes at the Geiger property, a hole was drilled at Larocque East which intersected a broad 8.5-meter-long interval that averaged 1.26 percent uranium and included a higher-grade sub-interval of 3.58 percent uranium over 2.5 meters.
+Additionally, the higher-grade sub-interval contains a zone containing off-scale radioactivity that averages 6.45 percent uranium over one meter.